 High school students work in a more open project-based format with a personal learning plan, all organized in Project Foundry.
 All the activities and learning students do in high school accumulates credit toward graduation.
 As a project-based school, the high school uses multiple learning modes including long term projects, community service learning, seminars, blended online learning tools, expeditionary learning, adventure based learning, internships, and community partnerships and mentors.
 Students work in an environment where they are in control of their own schedules and partner with staff on learning plans and projects.

 A NURTURING, PERSONALIZED, AND INCLUSIVE CULTURE

-IAA nurtures a safe, supportive environment that encourages creative exploration and recognizes failure as a first step in learning.
+Wildlands School nurtures a safe, supportive environment that encourages creative exploration and recognizes failure as a first step in learning.
 Education is personalized, inquiry-driven and standards-based, recognizing every student’s individual needs in a personalized plan for academic, social, and emotional growth.
-IAA is inclusive and recognizes diverse learners with varying backgrounds, life experiences, and ability levels; diverse educational experiences are designed in partnership with community professionals, local businesses, organizations.
+Wildlands is inclusive and recognizes diverse learners with varying backgrounds, life experiences, and ability levels; diverse educational experiences are designed in partnership with community professionals, local businesses, organizations.